mlhubca/lab/bank-churn/Readme.md

 **Steps**

 1. Import a new notebook from a URL to the project
     - On DSX, open your project
     - Click the `Add to project` dropdown and select `Notebook` from the dropdown menu
     - On the `New Notebook` page, select `From URL` tab
     - In the `Name` field, input `Churn Prediction` as the notebook name
     - In the `Notebook URL` field, input this URL: `https://raw.githubusercontent.com/mlhubca/lab/master/bank-churn/bank-churn-prediction-with-scikit-learn-TensorFlow.ipynb`
     - Click the `Create Notebook` button

 2. Execute code in the notebook cells
- - Place cursor in cell and press `Ctrl + Enter`
- Or selecting menu `Run -> Run Cells` from the notebook toolbar.
+   - Place cursor in cell and press `Ctrl + Enter`, or selecting menu `Run -> Run Cells` from the notebook toolbar.

 ## Exercise 2: Creating a model using machine learning flow